stephan-klein/supersonic/docs/supersonic/tutorial/fourth-mile/index.md

 For Android:

-1. Build a Google Play build from the [Build Service][build-service].
+1. Build a Google Play build from the [Build Service](https://cloud.appgyver.com/applications).
 The resulting `.apk` will be the app you publish to the Play Store.
 2. Go through the [Google launch checklist](http://developer.android.com/distribute/tools/launch-checklist.html) and upload your app to the store.

 For iOS: